eng470-s23/copyeng470demosite/white-paper.md

 - Conclusion

-## Project Summary/Abstract (1 paragraph)
+## Project Summary/Abstract

 In this project, I want to explore the effects of digital media on student activism at the University of Oregon.
 I will be analyzing a collection of historical archives and records of a student activist group, S.W.I.N.E., that took place during the 1960s and 70s, comparing their recognition to more recent activist groups on campus.
 This will also be directed as insight toward scholars, highlighting the significance of creating an inclusive community on campus.
 The main comparison that will be analyzed and discussed in this project is the role of technology and how it has assisted or deconstructed the progression of generating awareness and creating visible changes within college communities.
 I will also be analyzing the role of technology outside of student activism, addressing the ways in which false media prohibits our ability to trust our peers.
 The role of digital literacy allows us to understand how skepticism toward recent media outrage regarding the UO campus union, is discussed further in a case study.
 Receiving national recognition allows audiences to gauge a better understanding of current activism on campus and the magnitude of leverage it holds because of media.
 These individual areas of research will allow audiences to better understand why media can act as both a tool and an obstacle when trying to maintain a grasp on the ever-evolving society in which we live.
 I want to bring awareness to the benefits of technology on a college campus when used progressively and efficiently by students who have the potential to change the tone of political and social discussions beyond campus walls.

 ## Project Origins and Goals